sarahciston/codingcare/posts/cf-reforming.md

 queer use as vandalism & broken machines
 >“to transform a system we have to stop a system from working” (Ahmed)
 >“there are queer possibilities not only in use, how materials can be picked up when we refuse an instruction, but in not being of use.”
 (Ahmed)
+>"If not to be subjected to the will of the colonizer is to queer use or even to become queer through misuse (perversion as self-revelation), to queer use is to live in proximity to violence.
+To queer use is to linger on the material qualities of that which you are supposed to pass over; it is to recover a potential from materials that have been left behind, all the things you can do with paper if you refuse the instructions.
+That recovery can be dangerous.
+The creativity of queer use becomes an act of destruction, whether intended or not; not digesting something, spitting it out; putting it about."

 **a classification/categorization system that instead points on a spectrum rather than putting a boundary around the category, a multi-dimensional spectrum?**
 <!-- [oblique strategies responses] -->